awkward-py/awkward-py/README.md

 - [![Prajwal Sharma](https://img.shields.io/badge/Prajwal%20Sharma-%E2%9C%A8%20Contributor-blue?style=flat)](https://github.com/prajwalsharma)
 - [![Aman Singh](https://img.shields.io/badge/Aman%20Singh-%E2%9C%A8%20Contributor-blue?style=flat)](https://github.com/amansingh9097)

-Let's collaborate on crafting code that holds the power to create positive ripples across the world with awkwardpy! 🌍
+Let's have fun together and do some awesome things with coding and technology and collaborate on crafting code that holds the power to create positive ripples across the world with awkwardpy! 🌍